Caracas, Venezuela

 Transportation Tips and Local Navigation Advice:

-- The Metro de Caracas is a convenient and affordable way to get around the city.
-Be mindful of pickpockets, especially during rush hours.
+- Metro System: The Caracas Metro is a convenient and affordable way to get around the city.
+Be mindful of pickpockets, especially during peak hours.

 Safety Considerations and Common Travel Pitfalls: